 Check them out at ListenNotes

-The musicians.
-Session focuses on in-depth conversations with
+The Jazz Session focuses on in-depth conversations with jazz musicians.

-The Nicky Schrire (who previously appeared on the show in 2012 and 2013) since September 2021. was started by Jason Crane in 2007 and has been hosted and produced by
+The podcast was started by Jason Crane in 2007 and has been hosted and produced by Nicky Schrire (who previously appeared on the show in 2012 and 2013) since September 2021.

-The conversations often revolve around the creative output and process of a , as well as how their lives and connect.
+The conversations often revolve around the creative output and process of a jazz musician, as well as how their lives and music connect.

-The musicians such as Shai Maestro ( 582), Joel Frahm ( 578) and American drummer Mike Reed ( 138). has interviewed notable
+The podcast has interviewed notable jazz musicians such as Shai Maestro (episode 582), Joel Frahm (episode 578) and American drummer Mike Reed (episode 138).

 The Cool Toddcast